 Ölfusá is Iceland’s largest river.
-The purpose of the project is to develop a robust and simple monitoring system for health monitoring of the old suspension bridge crossing the river.
+The purpose of the project was to develop a robust and simple monitoring system for health monitoring of the old suspension bridge crossing the river.
 For the purpose, a bi-axial accelerometer was developed and installed on the bridge for a continuous evaluation of the natural frequency of the bridge’s back-stay, through back-calculation of the measured natural frequency.

 The distribution of the cable force between the two cable plans is a simple, yet efficient measure of the condition of the bridge.